MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsAllowedDomain.md

 ```

 The command shown in Example 3 returns a collection of all the allowed domains that have the string value "fabrikam" anywhere in their Identity.
-To do this, the command uses the Filter parameter and the filter value "*fabrikam*".
+To do this, the command uses the Filter parameter and the filter value "\*fabrikam\*".
 This filter value tells the Get-CsAllowedDomain cmdlet to return only those domains where the Identity (the only property you can filter on) includes the string value "fabrikam".
 Domains such as fabrikam.com, fabrikam.net, and africa.fabrikam.org will all be returned by this command.

 ### -------------------------- Example 4 --------------------------
 ```
-Where-Object {$_.ProxyFqdn -ne $Null}

 Get-CsAllowedDomain | Where-Object {$_.ProxyFqdn -eq $Null}
 ```